schwaaa/clap-imgui/README.md

 ### Builds

 You can download a macOS, Windows, or linux binary by clicking [Actions](https://github.com/schwaaa/clap-imgui/actions) in the top bar, then clicking the latest (topmost) mac-build, win-build, or lin-build workflow run.
 The **clap-example.clap** binary will be under Artifacts at the bottom of the workflow run page.

+*Note: linux does not compile on HEAD.
+The last commit that builds on linux is b5bc93c5.*